 Ureteroscopic stone removal may be done before, after, or instead of other treatments.
-If you need this procedure, your doctor will discuss its risks and possible complications.
+If you need this procedure, your healthcare provider will discuss its risks and possible complications.
 You will be told how to prepare.
 And you will be told about anesthesia that will keep you pain-free during treatment.

 Ureteroscopic stone removal extracts a small stone in your ureter without an incision.
 Your doctor places a viewing tube (ureteroscope) in your ureter.
 A wire basket inserted through the tube removes the stone.
 Sometimes, a laser or a mechanical device is used to break up the stone.
 A soft tube may be left in your ureter briefly to drain urine.